 Uganda

-UCDVO has worked in partnership with civil society organisations in Uganda for the last decade.
-In 2024 UCDVO will run four volunteer projects in Uganda.
+UCDVO has worked in partnership with civil society organisations in Uganda for the last decade on healthcare, livelihoods and non formal education.

 1280x720-Uganda-2015